I was young and he was not. It’s an age old story, and age is exactly what did us in.

 Living Together Arrangements

 I still believe there is value to living with someone.
 In fact, I love the Carrie and Big arrangement before their wedding, as well as what they arrived at after – eventually.
-Yes, it’s fictitious, yet they found a way to allow for each to have some space.
-The room of one’s own, if you will – that some of us need more than others.
+Yes, it’s fictitious, but these characters nonetheless offer lessons.
+They find a way to allow each other some space, the proverbial room of one’s own that some of us need more than others.

 I do not think this is solely a writer’s need but a human one; moreover, as women we give ourselves away too willingly – without allocating reserves, without submerging periodically in a metaphorical isolation tank, without retreating between rounds to a quiet corner from which we come back refreshed, swinging or smiling as needed.